KGB33/RoboShpee/README.md

    * gives the user a random overwach hero to buy the golden gun for
  - Screems motivational Shaxx quotes

-Written in python 3.7 using the [Discord.py](https://github.com/Rapptz/discord.py "Github Page") rewrite branch
+Written in python 3 using Discord.py